microsoft/studentambassadors/README.md

-# Microsoft Learn Student Ambassador Community
+# Microsoft Learn Student Ambassador Community Contributions
 This Github repository serves as a space for Microsoft Learn Student Ambassador contributions.

 ## Contributing